Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Start Small

-Don’t jump straight to leaving a six-month-old dog alone for six hours.
+Don’t jump straight to leaving a 6-month-old dog alone for 6 hours.
 Initially, you should start just leaving the house and then coming back again.
-This teaches your puppy that you will come home and can help reduce separation anxiety.
-Next, walk round to the shop.
-Once your puppy is OK with 15 minutes, try half an hour, and then an hour, and so on.
+This teaches your puppy that you will always come back, which can help reduce separation anxiety.
+Next, walk to the corner and back.
+Once your puppy is okay with 15 minutes, try half an hour, then an hour, and so on.

 If you don’t have a crate, designate and shut off a single room or part of a room.
-It might seem cruel but your dog will feel pressured to look after the house while you’re out, but if it only has access to half a room, this means that there’s a lot less space to manage.
-It also means that you can remove any items you don’t want to be destroyed, just in case.
+It might seem cruel, but your dog will feel pressured to look after the house while you’re out.
+If they only have access to half a room, there’s less space to manage.
+It also means that you can remove any items that you don’t want to be destroyed, just in case.
 Once your puppy is accustomed to being left, you can allow free roam of other areas of the house.

 Beagle puppy in dog bed at home

-One of the reasons your puppy misses you while you’re gone is because a house can be really boring when there’s nobody in it.
-Provide toys and things like treat toys.
-Not only will these provide fun but the activity can take your puppy’s mind off the fact that you’re not home.
+One of the reasons your puppy misses you while you’re gone is that a house can be really boring when there’s nobody in it.
+Provide puzzles and things like treat toys.
+Not only will these provide fun, but the activity can also take your puppy’s mind off the fact that you’re not home.
 You’ll be back before they’ve figured out how to get the last treat out of the Kong.

-When you get back, you should avoid immediately paying the dog attention.
+When you get back, you should avoid immediately paying attention to the dog.
 This can reinforce separation anxiety and it can lead to problems with jumping up when people walk in the door.
-However, once you’ve put your coat away and your keys in the bowl, it’s time to give your puppy some attention and praise.
-Play fetch, do other fun activities, and make sure he has the chance to go outside because his excitement can lead to accidents in the house.
+However, once you’ve put your coat away and your keys in the bowl, it’s time to give your puppy attention and praise.
+Play fetch, do other fun activities, and make sure they have the chance to go outside because their excitement can lead to accidents in the house.

 Woman holding adorable Brussels Griffon puppy indoors